bbauska/JS-Basics-Unlock/README.md

 Creating a simple web application involves an integration of HTML, CSS, and JavaScript.
 This process spans setting up an organized project structure, designing a user-friendly interface, adding interactivity through JavaScript, and more.
-Here\'s a comprehensive guide to building your first web application.
+Here&#39;s a comprehensive guide to building your first web application.

 <h3 id="">12.1.1 Setting Up the Project: Directory Structure and Files</h3>